Posts tagged "servant":

 I was using unliftio in my service, and as long as I based my monad stack only

-that worked fine.
-I even got the MonadUnliftIO
+on ReaderT that worked fine.
+I even got the MonadUnliftIO instance for free

 unliftio is out of the question, instead I had to switch to MonadBaseControl